 If you are newly diagnosed, when it is so important to get started on a good program before you sustain significant neurological damage, this may be an option you wish to consider.
 Or perhaps you feel "stuck," and have become discouraged.
 A private consultation can really kick start your program.
 These consultations can either be done by Skype video (if you have a web cam), or by telephone, up to two hours in length.
 A coach or mentor can be invaluable in your healing journey.
 If you are interested in knowing more about a personal consultation, please let me know HERE and I'll send specific information, as well as testimonials.

 How it all began for me:

 At 55 years of age, divorced and in a very successful sales and marketing career, I began to develop a weakness in my right leg.
-In retrospect it was really preceded by an increasing bladder control weakness, which I at the time attributed to aging, as well as other elusive neurological symptoms, some dating back as far as five or six years.
+In retrospect it was really preceded by an increasing bladder control weakness, which I at the time attributed to aging and menopause, as well as other elusive neurological symptoms, some dating back as far as five or six years.

 After being advised by several assorted health care practitioners that the leg weakness related to an old back injury, I continued my hectic life style.
 After a couple of years, however, during which I noticed some sense of loss of balance and hyper reflexes on my right side, as well as an increase in my right leg weakness, I began a serious search to discover the source of my problem.
 It became increasingly difficult to continue my state of "denial" when my friends and associates were asking me why I was limping!
 My excuse of "new shoes" was getting weak.
 And some days I was just too fatigued to make it through a full day.